 As long as each and every state has got different laws with regards to payday lending it should be taken into consideration that there might be some specific laws about the collection of such loans as well.

-Default payday loans are not rarity.
-Due to the fact that these loans are easy to get a lot of people get into the trap of expensive lending.
+Default payday loans are not a rarity.
+Due to the fact that these loans are easy to get a lot of people to get into the trap of expensive lending.
 They appear not to be able to afford the repayment with such huge interests and this is when they have to face debt collectors.

 - Before applying for a payday loan it is necessary that a borrower checked the legal status of the company.

-In the U.S. default repayment is not a criminal offence and is not the reason to put a person in jail.
-Payday lenders in the U.S. are authorized only to file a lawsuit (a civil one) against the borrower who failed to repay; however, no any other measure in this respect.
+In the U.S. default repayment is not a criminal offense and is not the reason to put a person in jail.
+Payday lenders in the U.S. are authorized only to file a lawsuit (a civil one) against the borrower who failed to repay; however, no other measure in this respect.

 In case the unlucky situation happened and you have to deal with debt collectors, there is no sense to quarrel.
 It is also better to try and reason with them and make an attempt to delay the repayment or agree on a repayment plan.
-In fact, in 8 states an installment plan for the borrower is obligatory and required by the law and lenders have to abide by it.
+In fact, in some states, an installment plan for the borrower is obligatory and required by the law and lenders have to abide by it.